 - 18. There has been no resignation of the statutory auditors of the Company during the year. - 19.
-On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, there is no material uncertainty that exists as on the date of the audit report that the Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date although the Company has incurred cash losses in the current year and the previous year the Company has substantial loans and have defaulted in repayment of such loans.
-We refer to Note 47 which states the liability of the loan has been taken over by another developer as a part consideration for development rights of a project.
-Accordingly, the we are of the opinion that the Company will be able to repay its remaining liabilities as and when they become due.
+On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and on the basis of the proceeds from arbitral award referred to in Note 51 which is expected to be received in the next twelve months, based on our examination of the evidence supporting the assumptions there is no material uncertainty that exists as on the date of the audit report that the Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.